thoughtfulbloke/letter2ed/README.md

 mentioned in Gibson’s article, underpinning claims of New Zealand’s negative excess, and that method has been used for centuries, world-wide, across multiple disciplines.
-We can check if New Zealand medical professionals are aware of this by asking them: *“the key point being any comparisons both within country (over time) or between countries should be age standardised to provide the most accurate picture possible (and of course be based on high quality and complete underlying deaths data which we can say NZ’s are!)”*(Ashley Bloomfield) [^6].
+We can check if New Zealand medical professionals are aware of this by asking them.

+> “*the key point being any comparisons both within country (over time)
+> or between countries should be age standardised to provide the most
+> accurate picture possible (and of course be based on high quality and
+> complete underlying deaths data which we can say NZ’s are!)*”(Ashley
+> Bloomfield) [^7].

 ## Age Standardised Mortality Review